-Since the primary function of this style panel is to be portable this is a crucial category.
-A model that is too heavy or bulky will be left behind to collect dust in the closet when you set out on your next adventure.
+Since an essential function of many of these panels is to remain portable, this is a crucial category.
+A too heavy or bulky model will be left behind to collect dust in the closet rather than accompany you on your next adventure.

-Others come with lots of accessories and extra features, which make them more exciting to use, but also make them bulky and unappealing to carry on long trips.
+Others come with lots of accessories and extra features, which make them more exciting to use but also make them bulky and unappealing to carry on long trips.
 There is a happy medium between overkill and overly simple, which of course, depends on your preference and needs.

-While portability is a critical consideration, we placed more emphasis on performance during our testing.
+While portability is a critical consideration, we placed more emphasis on performance.
 If the panel doesn't work, then it is just training weight.
-That was our reasoning behind handing out awards to larger panels like the BigBlue 28W.
+That was our reasoning behind handing out awards to larger panels like the BigBlue 3.

 We used the same 10,000 mAh battery pack and USB cord to standardize our testing and procedures when testing all models.
-The model we used was a well-reviewed and inexpensive external battery used to charge small gadgets and phones.
+The battery we used is a well-reviewed and inexpensive pack designed to charge small gadgets and phones.

-Many people choose to combine a solar charger that doesn't have an internal battery with an external battery.
+Panels that don't come with a built-in battery are often paired with a portable external battery pack.
 This arrangement allows the panel to charge the battery during the day while you're using your devices, and you can charge your device at night via the external battery.
 External batteries are an essential addition to any portable charging kit.
-Most modern tablets and smartphones demand higher power (like 2A charging ports) and this becomes harder to produce from the sun (which is variable at best).
-Instead of bulking up the solar panels themselves and making them too cumbersome to actually use, we found it much more effective to simply charge external batteries on a rotating system to keep a constant stockpile of fully charged battery packs ready to go.
-That way, you have a less strong and, most importantly, lighter weight, solar charger that charges a high-quality external battery.
+Most modern tablets and smartphones demand higher power (like 2A charging ports), and this becomes harder to produce from the sun (which is variable at best).
+Instead of bulking up the solar panels themselves and making them too cumbersome to use, we found it much more effective to simply charge external batteries on a rotating system to keep a constant stockpile of fully charged battery packs ready to go.
+That way, you have a lighter weight solar charger that charges a high-quality external battery.
 This battery can, in turn, produce the necessary 2A of current to charge small devices.

 — Jane Jackson